demisto/demisto-sdk/demisto_sdk/commands/unify_packs/README.md

-## compile-packs
+## unify-packs

-compile content packs to uploadable zip file.
+unify content packs to uploadable zip file.

 **Use Cases**:
 This command is used in order to create a zip file, able to be uploaded to Demisto via the